|

 negotiate adversity. . . .

-qualitative analysis of a small number of narratives
+confirms that qualitative analysis of a small number

-can make a huge impact on psychological theory, as
+of narratives can make a huge impact on

-shows the personal narratives we all engage in are
+ear.
+Second, it shows the personal narratives we all

-parts of a continuing effort to make sense of life,
+engage in are parts of a continuing effort to make

-as well as a source of renewal and growth.
+sense of life, as well as a source of renewal and

 resilient teenagers is the new angle it provides on